shmoop207/appolo-event-dispatcher/README.md

   - `scope` - optional, the scope of the `callback` function default: `this`.

 #### `once(event,[callback],[scope])`
-add an event listener will be called only once if  callback passed  a promise will be returned
+add an event listener will be called only once if no callback passed a promise will be returned
   - `event` - event name.
   - `callback` - callback function that will triggered on event name.
   - `scope` - optional, the scope of the `callback` function default: `this`.